 Dutch Embassies can submit ideas for LAND-at-scale.
 Ideas should look at the upscaling of successful pilots or innovative pilots with upscaling potential.
 All ideas should relate to fair, inclusive and sustainable land governance at country, regional or landscape level.
 They can involve a single intervention or several related interventions needed to achieve the change wanted.

 Dutch Embassies must share ideas for LAND-at-scale with the Netherlands Enterprise Agency.
 The LAND-at-scale Committee then selects the most promising ideas.
-The Netherlands Enterprise Agency will look at whether it is possible to turn the ideas into projects.
-This is done in close collaboration with embassies and local stakeholders.
+The Netherlands Enterprise Agency will look at whether it can turn the ideas into projects.
+This happens in close collaboration with embassies and local stakeholders.
 Once the idea has been turned into a project strategy, the organisations carrying out the project will be selected.
 The Netherlands Enterprise Agency manages the projects.

 Activities supported by LAND-at-scale contribute to the result frameworks of the Netherlands Ministry of Foreign Affairs' priority themes.
 These themes include food & nutrition security, access to justice, private sector development and gender equality.
 Land governance activities that LAND-at-scale supports include: